-How to get discounts at the Apple Store
+Discounts don't come easy at the Apple Store, but they do exist

 Company discounts

-Many companies have a relationship with Apple and their employees can get a discount at the Apple Store when buying items for their own personal use.
+Many companies have a relationship with Apple, and their employees can get a discount at the Apple Store when buying items for their own personal use.
 If you work for a fairly large company, ask your HR person if you're eligible for discounts at the Apple Store.
-If so, you'll just need to bring documentation such a work ID badge or business card and ask your specialist to apply the discount.
+If so, you'll just need to bring documentation such as a work ID badge or business card and ask your specialist (Apple salesperson) to apply the discount.
+Your workplace may also provide you with an online portal to order from Apple at a discount.

 Government employees

 If you work for the government, you can get discounts on select Apple products at the Apple Store.
 Like the education discount, you can shop the government page on Apple.com to access the discounted prices.
-You'll find different portals where you can get discounts depending on if you're buying for your government agency or for your own personal use.
-You can also shop at the brick and mortar store.
-Be sure to bring your government ID to show the Apple employee so he or she can offer you the appropriate discount.
+You'll find different portals where you can get discounts depending on if you're buying for your government agency or your personal use.
+You can also shop at the brick-and-mortar store.
+Be sure to bring your government ID to show the Apple employee so they can offer you the appropriate discount.

 Military and veterans

-You're eligible for a military discount if you are currently serving in the military, you're a veteran, or you're an immediate family member residing in the same household.
+You're eligible for a 10% military discount on certain Apple services and products if you are currently serving in the military, you're a veteran, or you're an immediate family member residing in the same household.
 Access the discount through the military page on Apple.com or in a brick and mortar Apple Store.
 If you're buying online, you'll need to verify your status via ID.me.
-You'll also need your Military ID in order to access the discount in person.
+You'll also need your Military ID to access the discount in person.
+Be sure to check the online price before purchasing in the brick and mortar store, as some users report receiving only 6% off in person.

 Business owners

-If you own a business, you'll want to meet with Apple's business team.
+If you own a business (whether big or small), you'll want to meet with Apple's business team.

 You can ask anyone in the store to get you an introduction, or you can click on the Shop for Business link at the bottom of Apple's website.

 As a business owner, you will be eligible for discounts once you reach a certain spending threshold.
 You are also able to arrange financing and leasing through the business team.
 If you're buying Apple products for the whole company, your savings could be substantial.
 There are many other benefits to connecting with Apple's business team, so definitely make a point of doing so if you own any kind of company.

 Random promotions

 From time to time, Apple will have a sale on certain accessories, such as Beats headphones.
-While these special prices will be on Apple's website, they are not otherwise advertised and there won't be signage in the Apple Store.
-Sometimes you just get lucky; the discount will just pop up when you're ringing out.
-If you subscribe to Thrifter's newsletter, you can be alerted next time one of those random promotions pops up.
+While these special prices will be on Apple's website, they are not otherwise advertised, and there won't be signage in the Apple Store.
+Sometimes you just get lucky; the discount will pop up when you're ringing out.
+We cover those kinds of discounts right here on iMore, so be sure to check in with us frequently and follow us on Twitter and/or Facebook so you don't miss out!

 The right credit card

-Using the Apple credit card at the Apple Store will get you 3% cash back on your purchase.
+Using the Apple Card at the Apple Store will get you 3% cashback on your purchase.
 That may not sound like much, but it adds up.
 It's not your only option, however.
-You can stack a $150 statement credit and 1.5% cash back with the American Express® Cash Magnet card.
+You can stack a $150 statement credit and 1.5% cashback with the American Express® Cash Magnet card, which is one of the best credit cards to use when buying Apple products.
 This card also offers accidental damage protection and 15-month free financing.
-Business owners can reap even higher cash back rewards with the American Express® Business Gold card.
+Business owners can reap even higher cashback rewards with the American Express® Business Gold card.